Should You Shave in the Morning or at Night? How to Choose the Best Time for a Better Shave

 Benefits of Shaving at Night

-Because your skin is more relaxed and hydrated, the blade can glide more easily.
-This reduces irritation and allows your skin to recover overnight.
-Building a proper routine can further improve results—see this shaving routine guide.
+Because your skin is more relaxed and hydrated, the razor can glide more smoothly.
+In addition, your skin has time to recover overnight, which can reduce inflammation and irritation.

 Drawbacks of Shaving at Night